foundling/terminal-weather/README.md

 ````

-## Configuration

-+ Run `terminal-weather configure` and give `terminal-weather` the values it needs to store so it can continually query the api.

 ### Getting `terminal-weather` into your terminal prompt

 If you want to include terminal-weather in your bash prompt, here is what you need to add to your ~/.bashrc: